-In determining grants of stock options made in March 2013 and April 2014, the Compensation Committee relied primarily on the recommendations of the Chief Executive Officer for the Named Executive Officers other than the Chief Executive Officer.
+In determining grants of stock options made in March 2014 and 2015, the Compensation Committee relied primarily on the recommendations of the Chief Executive Officer for the Named Executive Officers other than the Chief Executive Officer.
 Historically, in making his recommendations to the Compensation Committee regarding the other executive officers, the Chief Executive Officer has tried to position the value of the stock option grants around the competitive median of the peer groups.
-Nevertheless, in recommending stock option grants to executive officers in 2013, which exceeded the competitive median, the Chief Executive Officer considered a number of factors, including the officers' substantial experience in the pharmaceutical industry and the critical role they played in the significant growth, development, and accomplishments of the Company since 2010, as well as the fact that no equity awards or salary increases had been awarded in the prior two years.
-In determining the stock option award for the Chief Executive Officer, the Compensation Committee relied heavily on the Company's accomplishments and growth in the preceding two years, including more than doubling its revenues and employee base, its completion of several strategic acquisitions, investments, and capital raising transactions, as well as the fact that no equity awards or salary increases had been granted to the Chief Executive Officer in the two prior years.
+Nevertheless, in recommending stock option grants to executive officers in 2014 and 2015, which exceeded the competitive median, the Chief Executive Officer considered a number of factors, including the completion of several successful transactions, the growth of the Company and organization, increasing complexity of the Company's business, and appreciation in the Company's stock price.
+In determining the stock option award for the Chief Executive Officer in 2014 and 2015, the Compensation Committee relied heavily on the Company's accomplishments and growth in 2014 and 2015, including growth in revenue and employee base, its completion of strategic acquisitions and investments, and other important commercial transactions.
 As discussed above, our Compensation Committee considered compensation practices at the peer group companies, but recognized that the actual positioning of compensation for individual executives may range above or below the median based on job content, experience and responsibilities of the roles compared to similar positions in the market.

-We have not granted to any employee any restricted stock or restricted stock awards pursuant to our equity benefit plans.
-However, our Compensation Committee, in its discretion, may in the future elect to make such grants to our Named Executive Officers if it deems it advisable.
+With limited exceptions, we have not granted employees restricted stock or restricted stock awards pursuant to our equity benefit plans.
+However, our Compensation Committee, in its discretion, may in the future elect to make such grants to our employees and our Named Executive Officers if it deems it advisable.